 Because you will receive oxytocin in a clinical setting, you are not likely to miss a dose.

 What happens if I overdose (Pitocin)?

-What should I avoid while using oxytocin (Pitocin)?
+What should I avoid after receiving oxytocin (Pitocin)?

 What other drugs will affect oxytocin (Pitocin)?